frizatch/MaptimeScratch/WebMapping_201904.md

 When we put together a web map, we test it on our own computer before serving it to the web, thus the need for a "local server."
 Here is a nice [gist](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) for setting up a local server on your machine.

 OR, as mentioned, the [Brackets](http://brackets.io) text editor allows you to bypass this because it runs "Live Preview".

+**Web Developer Tools**

+Chrome is great because under "View" in the main menu, you can select "Developer" and you'll get windows that let you see the code behind the webpage you're looking at in an interactive way!

 ## Okay, let's make a map!
 But wait.
 What IS Leaflet?